Yam (vegetable): India

 In central parts of India, the yam is prepared by being finely sliced, seasoned with spices, and deep fried.
 In Southern India, the vegetable is a popular accompaniment to rice dishes and curry.
 The purple yam, D. alata, is also eaten in India, where it is also called the violet yam.
 Species may be called by the regional name "taradi", which can refer to D. belophylla, Dioscorea deltoidea, and D. bulbifera.
 Digging and selling taradi is a major source of income in the region of Palampur.

 Nepal

 Dioscorea root is traditionally eaten on Māgh Sankrānti (a midwinter festival) in Nepal.
-It is usually steamed and then cooked with spices.

 Fiji Islands

 Yam is, along with cassava and taro, a staple food, and is consumed boiled, roasted in a lovo, or steamed with fish or meat in curry sauce or coconut milk and served with rice.
 The cost of yam is higher due to the difficulty in farming and relatively low volume of production.